sap218/jabberwocky/README.md

   -o, --ontology TEXT   file of ontology. [required] -k, --keywords TEXT   list of classes/terms you want to use to search.
-  -t, --textfile TEXT   JSON or TXT file of text you want annotate. [required] -p, --parameter TEXT  parameter for the JSON file text.
+  -t, --textfile TEXT   JSON or TXT file of text you want annotate. [required] -p, --parameter TEXT  parameter/field for the JSON text data.
   --help                Show this message and exit.
 ```
 #### Running